VlasovAlexey/3ds-max-maxscript-mse-encoder/README.md

 # 3ds-max-maxscript-mse-encoder
-Just simple decrypt 3ds Max Encrypted .mse files.
+Just simple decrypt 3ds Max encrypted .mse files.

+# How to use
 Download and extract files from GitHub.
-Run example_usage.bat and see to output folder.
+Run example_usage.bat and see to output folder with result.

 # Change Log
 17 July 2025 - 0.6.4a   Added usage axample example_usage.bat.
 Removed outdated files.
 Added example files.